oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/runtime-updates.md

 #### Updating a running domain

 When `useOnlineUpdate` is enabled in the `domain.spec.configuration`.
-Operator will attempt to use the online update to the running domain, this feature is useful or changing any dynamic attribute of the Weblogic Domain, no restart is necessary, and the change is immediate take effect.
+Operator will attempt to use the online update to the running domain, this feature is useful or changing any dynamic attribute of the Weblogic Domain, no restart is necessary, and the changes are immediate take effect.

-Once a new `introspectVersion` is specified in the domain resource YAML file and applied, the operator will start the introspection job to update the domain.
+You can update the configmap specified in `domain.spec.configuration.model.configmap` in the domain resource YAML or any associated secrets in the mdoel(s) and a new `introspectVersion`, then apply the YAML, the operator will start the introspection job to update the domain.
+Once the job is finished, you can use

+`kubectl -n <namespace> dsecribe domain <domain uid>` to view the condition or message in the status section to see the results.

 |Scenarios|Expected Outcome|Actions Required|
   |---------------------|-------------|-------|